12 January 2023

 Since 2016, as an integral part of their participation, youth delegates have been required to develop their own projects at local and regional level in between the sessions.

-To learn more about youth delegates in the Congress please.
+To learn more about youth delegates in the Congress please consult the website.

 Participating in the Congress’ work for one year